dictybase-docker/arangoadmin/charts/arango-create-database/README.md

 ## Configuration

-The following tables lists the configurable parameters of the **chado-sqitch** chart and their default values.
+The following tables lists the configurable parameters of the **arango-create-database** chart and their default values.

 | Parameter           | Description                                     | Default                 |
 | ------------------- | ----------------------------------------------- | ----------------------- |